 GPS watches like Garmin aren’t always the most accurate when it comes to tracking your pace and distance because they focus on your stride length among other body mechanics which are likely altered running on a treadmill.
-If you want accuracy, get a foot pod.
-Foot pods are a small device that attaches to your shoe and contain a calibrated accelerometer that calculates the movement of your foot across a range of strides and paces.
-Check out these popular brands of foot pods here.

-Don’t call it a dreadmill.
+Whatever you do, don’t call it a dreadmill.